SiLab-Bonn/pyBAR/README.md

 pyBAR - Bonn ATLAS Readout in Python and C++

-pyBAR is a versatile readout and test system for the ATLAS FE-I4(A/B) pixel readout chip.
-It uses the [basil](https://github.com/SiLab-Bonn/basil) framework to access the hardware. pyBAR FPGA firmware and host software supports USBpix and USBpix 3.0 as well as Single Chip Adapter Card, Burn-in Card (4-chip Adapter Card) and GPAC adapter card.
+PyBAR is a versatile readout and test system for the ATLAS FE-I4(A/B) pixel readout chip.
+It uses the [basil](https://github.com/SiLab-Bonn/basil) framework to access the hardware.
+PyBAR's FPGA firmware and host software supports USBpix and USBpix 3.0 as well as Single Chip Adapter Card, Burn-in Card (4-chip Adapter Card) and GPAC adapter card.

+PyBAR is _not only_ targeting experienced users and developers.
+The easy-to-use scripts allow a quick setup and start.
+PyBAR is very flexible readout and test system and can be adapted to any needs.

 The features of the FPGA firmware in a nutshell:
 - support for single chip adapter card, 4-chip adapter card (Burn-in Card) and GPAC card